• Skip to main content

 Go to Recipe Print Recipe

-These quick and easy Tempeh Crumbles are incredibly versatile, easily customizable, and a perfect vegan swap for ground meat in just about any meal.
-Plus they're ready in about 10 minutes!
+This quick and easy recipe for Vegan Meatless Crumbles made with tempeh is incredibly versatile, easily customizable, and a perfect plant-based swap for ground meat in just about any meal.
+Plus they're ready in about 10 minutes, meaning tasty dinner is well within reach!

-tempeh crumbles in black skillet wit wooden spoon
+vegan meatless crumbles made with tempeh in black skillet wit wooden spoon.

 Jump to: